earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-4/Epic-4.md

 **Last updated:** 2025-12-02 (v0.4.3.7+1 – Story 3 COMPLETE: All Tasks done)

 **Goal:**
 Fully align the dev-kit Kanban board, stories, and governance policy with the Kanban framework package.
-Establish `vibe-dev-kit` as the canonical SoT for Kanban policies, templates, and governance.
+Establish `ai-dev-kit` as the canonical SoT for Kanban policies, templates, and governance.

 **Tasks:**
 - [x] E4:S01:T01 – Review existing dev-kit Kanban policies and templates ✅ COMPLETE (v0.4.1.1+2)